You may want to view this video first, explaining the basics. Then learn more details below.

 Will the Defendant see what I wrote in the Complaint?

 Yes.
-If the judge gave a Temporary Order, the clerk will ask a police officer or deputy sheriff to serve the Complaint and Temporary Order and Notice of Hearing on the Defendant.
+If the judge issued (or granted) a Temporary Order, the clerk will ask a police officer or deputy sheriff to serve the Complaint and Temporary Order and Notice of Hearing on the Defendant.
 The clerk should also give you copies of these papers.
 The Court must schedule a hearing within 21 days.
 The Notice of Hearing will tell you the date and time.

 What happens with dangerous weapons after the temporary order?

-The court can issue an order as part of the temporary order stopping the defendant from owning or using dangerous weapons..
+The court can issue an order as part of the temporary order stopping the defendant from having or using firearms (guns) or dangerous weapons.

-If the court does this, the defendant will not be allowed to have or use dangerous weapons until you go to court for your final hearing.
-If you think the defendant has violated this order and still has dangerous weapons, you should call the police immediately.
+If the court enters a temporary order , the defendant will not be allowed to have or use dangerous weapons while the temporary order is in place.
+If you think the defendant still has dangerous weapons, you can call the police and report this.
 You can also ask the court to issue a search warrant.

-What if the judge does not give a Temporary Order?
+What if the judge does not issue a Temporary Order?

-If the judge denies the Temporary Order after talking to you but you still want to get an order, the clerk will fill out a Summons.
+If the judge does not issue a Temporary Order after talking to you but you still want to get an order, the clerk will fill out a Summons.
 The Summons will tell the Defendant the date and time that your Complaint will be heard by the Court.
-They will give you copies of the Complaint and Summons.
+The clerk will give you copies of the Complaint and Summons.
 Take two copies of each to the police department or sheriff's office, along with the Service Information Sheet.
-They will serve all of these papers on the Defendant.
+Law enforcement will serve all these papers on the Defendant.
 Check back with them before your hearing to make sure they have sent a Return of Service back to the Court, showing that the Defendant got notice of the hearing.
-The Court cannot hold a hearing on your Complaint until the Defendant has been notified.
+You can also call the clerk to see if the court has proof that the Defendant has notice, called ‘proof of service.”
+The Court cannot hold a hearing on your Complaint until the Defendant knows about the case and has been served with a copy of the paperwork.

 You will not have to pay any fees to the sheriff’s office or law enforcement for them to serve your protection from abuse paperwork.